Introduction

 Plan

-The plan of the house maintains a simplistic outlook with the living areas designed to occupy the northern facade in order to take full advantage of the natural sunlight and a breath-taking view of the waterfront feature and coastline.
+The plan of the house maintains a simplistic outlook with the living areas designed to occupy the northern facade in order to take full advantage of the natural sunlight and a breathtaking view of the waterfront feature and coastline.
 The utility rooms and serve areas occupy the southern facade with a circulation corridor separating it from the living areas.
 In this design, Glenn ensures that the occupants will enjoy maximum exposure to the natural scenery and friendly climatic conditions while at the same time limiting the direct effects of unpleasant climatic conditions such as glare.

 The roof design of the Magney House deviates from Glenn’s exits trademark design principles.
 A typical Glenn roof structure is designed to slope outwards in order to feed rainwater downpipes during rainy seasons or inwards to collect in a central gutter system.
 However, in Magney House, Glenn designs a roof structure that incorporates two convex corrugated arc structures (Clark, n.d, p.2).
 The roof design contributes to the achievement of an effective ventilation system within the house by sloping from the northern façade down to the southern façade.
-This slope redirects the airflow from the high northern facade where it enters the house through to the south where it leaves to the external surrounding.
+This slope redirects the airflow from the high northern facade where it enters the house through to the south where it leaves to the external surroundings.
 The use of an aluminium corrugated roofing structure is aimed at facilitating rainwater harvesting during the winter and redirecting the same for storage for use during dry spells.

 Glenn Murcutt emphasis on structures that are environmentally sustainable is evident in the Magney’s House where he makes significant use of aluminium metals in the construction of the structure.
 This is because aluminium is recyclable, rust-free, and easy to maintain and gives a strong and durable building compare to wood (Clark, n.d, p.2).
 In addition, the use of aluminium will contribute to a greener environment by reducing overreliance on wood and consequently minimizing the hazardous effects of deforestation.
 The house was meant to offer a camping experience for its occupants and therefore explain its simplistic nature.

-Marika-Alderton house
+Marika-Alderton House

-Another milestone design work by Glenn Murcutt is the Marika- Alderton house, which is a near-perfect masterpiece that exemplifies the idea of Vernacular architecture as implemented by Glenn.
+Another milestone design work by Glenn Murcutt is the Marika-Aderton house, which is a near-perfect masterpiece that exemplifies the idea of Vernacular architecture as implemented by Glenn.
 This house reflects and accommodates the lifestyle of the Aboriginal occupants (Australian Institute of Architects 2010).
 It has been designed to offer a comfortable surrounding for its clients both during the day and during the night.
 During the daytime, the structure is fully opened allowing free flow of fresh air into the structure with a limited obstruction while it is shut in the evening in order to retain warmth and provide privacy.
 The design concept is aimed at capturing the characteristic aboriginal day and night lifestyle of its occupants and reflecting their traditional and native lifestyle where at night they used to dwell in caves while the day was spent in the open field.
 The house envisions the actions of a true aboriginal lifestyle captured in modern architecture.

 The house captures Glenn’s trademark of simplistic design coupled with a homogenous blend to the existing environment.
 Similar to the Magney House, Glenn carefully taps into the natural features such as wind direction, sunlight, and temperature and water movement in order to develop a building that takes full advantage of the environmental and climatic conditions of the site as well as adapting it to the surrounding environment.